usnistgov/fireflow/COMMON_ISSUES.md

 Enable `allow_unused_standard` to allow keys which are part of the standard but not used to be included (for example *$TIMESTEP* without a time measurement).

-# Issues with keyword values
+# Issues with standard keyword values

 Even if a standard key is present, its value may not be parsable.
-There are a variety of solutions to this, listed here from least to most general.
+There are a variety of solutions to this.

 Note, only standard keys can be corrected on the fly.
 This is because `fireflow` provides an API for reading non-standard keys after standardization is performed